edwfermon707/kea/doc/sphinx/arm/ddns.rst

    that D2 will wait for a response from a DNS server to a single DNS update message.

+-  ``dns-server-max-attempts`` - the maximum number of DNS update attempts per server.
+Default is 3, the value must be between 1 and 10 inclusive.

 -  ``ncr-protocol`` - the socket protocol to use when sending requests to D2.
 Currently only UDP is supported.

 -  ``ncr-format`` - the packet format to use when sending requests to D2.
    Currently only JSON format is supported.

+-  ``max-ncr-queue-size`` - the maximum size of the NCR queue.
+Default is 1024, the value must be between 1 and 100000 inclusive.

 D2 must listen for change requests on a known address and port.
 By default it listens at 127.0.0.1 on port 53001.
 The following example